Henryka Sienkiewicza Street: Max Schmidt tenement at 42 Śniadeckich street, corner Sienkiewicza

 The building, then at Elisabethstraße 42a, was a commission from Max Schmidt, a teacher.
-It is one of the first realizations of Józef Święcicki together with his stepfather, Anton Hoffman, a master bricklayer.
+It was one of the first realizations of Józef Święcicki together with his stepfather, Anton Hoffman, a master bricklayer.

-Recently renovated, the elevation boasts neo-Renaissance forms inspired by the Italian Cinquecento: bossages and simplicity of motifs renders perfectly the symmetry of this house.
-In the corner giving onto both streets, a remarkable bay window on two levels, flanked at each floor by lean columns emphasizes this portion of the facade.
-In his next realizations, Józef Święcicki will elaborate further on his architectural style, adding more details and features, like building at Tenement at Freedom Square 1 (1896) or at 1/3 Stary Port (1893-1905).
+Recently renovated, the elevation boasts neo-Renaissance forms inspired by the Italian Cinquecento, including bossages and motifs.
+In the corner facing both streets is a bay window on two levels, flanked at each floor by lean columns.
+In his next works, Józef Święcicki would elaborate further on this architectural style, as seen in the buildings at Tenement at Freedom Square 1 (1896) or at 1/3 Stary Port (1893–1905).